Boon Lay MRT station

-Boon Lay MRT station is a Mass Rapid Transit (MRT) station on the East–West Line (EWL) in Jurong West, Singapore.
-Situated along Boon Lay Way, the station is integrated with the Boon Lay Bus Interchange and Jurong Point as part of the Boon Lay Integrated Transport Hub.
-Other landmarks surrounding the station include the SAFRA Clubhouse and Jurong West Public Library.
+Boon Lay MRT Station is a Mass Rapid Transit (MRT) station on the East–West Line (EWL) in Jurong West, Singapore.
+Located along Boon Lay Way, the station is directly connected to the Boon Lay Bus Interchange and Jurong Point shopping centre, forming the Boon Lay Integrated Transport Hub.
+Other nearby landmarks include the SAFRA Clubhouse, Jurong West Public Library, and Jurong Medical Center.

-Initially announced as Jurong West, the station was briefly shelved before the decision was reversed in August 1987.
-The EWL station opened on 6 July 1990 and was the last station to be completed on the initial MRT network.
-It was the terminus of the EWL until the line's extension to station in 2009.
-In May 2018, it was announced that the station would be an interchange with the Jurong Region Line when the first stage opens in 2027.
+The station was originally announced as Jurong West, but plans for it were briefly put on hold before being reinstated in August 1987.
+It opened on 6 July 1990 as part of the East–West Line (EWL) and was the last station to be completed on Singapore's original MRT network.
+The station served as the western terminus of the EWL until the line was extended to station in 2009.
+In May 2018, it was announced that the station would become an interchange with the Jurong Region Line when the first phase of that line opens in mid-2028.